-- 2.5 The following table summarises the planned total revenue and capital expenditure of the GLA Group in 2025-26, calculated on a statutory basis in accordance with the requirements of the GLA Act. - 2.6 These statutory calculations form the basis of the amounts reported in Appendix J and which the Assembly has the power to amend. - 2.7 The statutory calculations include certain expenditures which result in equivalent spending effectively being reported twice across the GLA Group both by the funding body (generally the GLA from Group Items), and the receiving body.
+- 2.5 The following table summarises the planned total revenue and capital expenditure of the GLA Group in 2025-26, calculated on a statutory basis in accordance with the requirements of the GLA Act.
+These statutory calculations form the basis of the amounts reported in Appendix J. - 2.6 The statutory calculations include certain expenditures which result in equivalent spending effectively being reported twice across the GLA Group both by the funding body (generally the GLA from Group Items), and the receiving body.
 The result of this is that the statutory calculations overstate the true group-wide gross expenditure over which the Mayor has control.
 Therefore, the table also reflects the adjusted figures after excluding these intra-group transfers.